 - Perfect mechanics.
 That means grammar, punctuation, spelling, etc. It’s not an editor’s job to do your writing for you.
 Stories should be technically perfect for a cut & paste.
 Need some help?
 We recommend the writer’s old faithful: Strunk and White’s Elements of Style.

 - Basic understanding of our brand of newspaper writing and humor.
 Yep, we’re a fake news organization but we try to follow AP style guidelines so we can fake it credibly.
 There’s a great cheat sheet here.
 Keep the writing simple, not flowery, and use a serious tone to keep the humor dry rather than corny.
 As a general rule, the more serious your delivery, the funnier the story.

 - Mission.
 Read it.
 Write it.

 - Polish.
 If you’ve got the hang of the first three, kick things up a notch by strictly holding yourself to active verb tenses and self-editing for universal readability.
 Keep in mind that 90% of other people on your campus have no clue about the crazy acronyms, organizations, theories or job tasks you take for granted.
 A great guide for cogent writing is the appropriately named On Writing by Stephen King.
-A great guide for catching assumptive leaps is your conscience.

 Ready, set, Cronk.